Why Is Balancing Recreation and Natural Resources a Challenge?

 The presence of humans and their domesticated animals can disturb wildlife and cause negative behavioral changes: abandonment of nest sites, feeding areas, and wintering grounds.

-Social trails can cause erosion, damage to plants and distrub wildlife.
+Social trails can cause erosion, damage to plants and disturb wildlife.
 They are not planned trails or maintained by anyone which can lead to increased destruction of the area.

 Unmanaged motorized recreation can lead to increased erosion and sedimentation, aid in noxious weed dispersal, and disturb wildlife through an unpredictable human presence and vehicle noise.